Linear acceleration emission of pulsar relativistic streaming instability and interacting plasma bunches

-The LAE polarization properties obtained from the 1D simulations are 100~\% linearly polarized along the magnetic field in the simulation reference frame.
-As the relativistic transformation is applied along the same axis, the polarization is still in the same direction.
-From the point of the observed emission cone, the polarization vector is always directed to the center of the emission cone, and it is independent of the emission frequency.
-If the emission cone center is crossing the observer (as the pulsar rotates), the polarization profile of the angle is a step function by an angle 180\,$^\circ$.
-Otherwise, the transition is smoother.
-For more detailed polarization properties, 2D or 3D simulations with the inclusion of geometrical propagation effects are necessary.

-A direct comparison of our results with already published calculations of pulsar LAE is difficult.
-We have not found any other approach that calculates the same properties for the whole plasma, but only for particles characterized by ``average'' plasma properties (e.g., \citet{Melrose1978,Melrose2009a,Melrose2009b,Reville2010}).
-As we have shown by our simulations \citep{Benacek2021b}, the plasma properties significantly change along the emission region.
-The generated electric fields cannot be approximated by slabs of static electric fields, as used for the known analytical calculations of single particle emissions.
-Instead, electric fields in the simulations oscillate over a wide range of frequencies.
-Furthermore, the previous investigations were not compared with observations at all. \citet{Reville2010} provided calculations of the emission power as a function of frequency for a single charged particle.
-Their high frequency parts of spectra, however, do not show power-law dependence as it is known from observations.
+A direct comparison of our results with already published calculations of pulsar LAE as a coherent radio emission mechanism is difficult.
+We did not find any other approach that calculates the same properties for all plasma particles, but only for particles characterized by average plasma properties (e.g., \citet{Melrose2009a,Melrose2009b}).
+As was shown by \citet{Benacek2021b}, the plasma properties significantly change in the emission region.
+The generated electric fields in our simulations cannot be approximated by uniform slabs of static electric fields, as were used for the known analytical calculations of single-particle emissions.
+Instead, the electric fields in the simulations oscillate over a wide range of frequencies in various positions $x$, some regions keeping a wave coherence.
+Furthermore, the previous investigations were not compared with observations at all.

-Note further on that particle collective acceleration and oscillations in simulations are not influenced by the transverse electromagnetic emission because the wave components perpendicular to the magnetic field are suppressed in 1D approximations.
-However, in reality, particles are influenced by perpendicular wave fields.
-The emitted electromagnetic waves might, therefore, significantly decrease the particles' kinetic energy and hinder the formation of instabilities for the high emission fluxes in both LAE models.